Roman tribe: Formation

-Livy relates that after the Rape of the Sabine Women, the Sabines under Titus Tatius attack Rome, and successfully enter the city.
-After fierce fighting, the Sabine women themselves intercede, stepping between their husbands and their fathers to prevent further bloodshed.
-Peace is concluded, with Romulus and Tatius ruling jointly, and a large Sabine population relocating to Rome.
-The nascent city is thus evenly divided between Latins and Sabines.
-After this, traditionally dated to 750 BC, Romulus creates the tribes.
+Livy relates that after the Rape of the Sabine Women, the Sabines under Titus Tatius attacked Rome, and successfully entered the city.
+After fierce fighting, the Sabine women themselves interceded, stepping between their husbands and their fathers to prevent further bloodshed.
+Peace was concluded, with Romulus and Tatius ruling jointly, and a large Sabine population relocating to Rome.
+The nascent city was thus evenly divided between Latins and Sabines.
+After this, traditionally dated to 750 BC, Romulus created the tribes.

 Known as the three Romulean tribes, these first tribes have often been supposed to represent the major ethnic groups of early Rome with the Ramnes representing Rome's Latin population, the Tities representing the Sabines, and the Luceres probably representing the Etruscans.
 Rome lay on the Tiber, the traditional boundary of Etruria with Latium, and may have had a substantial Etruscan population from the beginning; but certainly there was a considerable Etruscan element in the Roman population by the sixth century BC; the fifth and seventh kings of Rome were Etruscan, and many of Rome's cultural institutions were of Etruscan origin.
 It may be to this period, rather than the time of Romulus, that the institution of the Luceres belongs; and indeed the names, if not the ethnic character, of all three of the Romulean tribes appear to be Etruscan.

 Although the theory that the Romulean tribes represented the city's original ethnic components continues to be represented in modern scholarship, it has never been universally accepted, and this view is rejected by many scholars.
 This is because "the idea that the three tribes were distinct ethnic groups has no support in the ancient sources".
 Kathryn Lomas, in the 2018 book Rise of Rome, attributes the popularity of the explanation to nationalist politics of the 19th and 20th centuries.